typestyle/typestyle.github.io/src/docs/colors.md

 Color management in a large project is always a challenge.
 With this in mind, TypeStyle (csx) comes with SASS/LESS/Stylus inspired color functions to make styling simple and reusable.

+> Values from these `csx` utilities need to be `toString`ed before being used in TypeStyle or any other library.
+This means that they can be used with or without TypeStyle 🌹

 Here are some of the things you can do:

 ---